lakshmi-intechcode/jng_instr_folder/11_django/8_ajax/3_todos_ajax/README.md

 });
 ```

+##### WORK FLOW

+* This is a group weekend project
+* PSEUDO CODE / USER STORIES / WIRE FRAME
+	* How many buttons should there be?
+	* How will the todos look?
+	* Where will they go on the page?
+* Use Trello to organize your project needs
+	* Invite me to the project board
+* Make one repository to work off of
+	* Invite me to the repo
+	* Utilize Git issues
+	* Vote on who is the Git Czar

-#### Tips
+##### Tips

-Don't forget about event delegation.
+* Don't forget about event delegation.
 You'll probably need it.

-Use Mustache liberally, and definitely for your forms!
+* Use Mustache liberally, and definitely for your forms!

-Plan your DOM carefully, and do at least _some_ CSS styling.
+* Plan your DOM carefully, and do at least _some_ CSS styling.

-If you don't have good error handling in your API, you'll need it now.
-Think about user experience.